Skip to main content

 Containers

-The canvas can have one or more containers.
-Use containers for dividing your campaign into sections.
-The containers are vertical and new ones will always be added on the right side.
+Containers are vertical, and new ones will always be added on the right side.
 If the height of one container is adjusted (by adding components to it), the other ones will inherit.
-The width of the containers are decided by percentage.
-When removing, or adding a new container, the width of the others will adjust accordingly.
+The width of the containers is decided by percentage.
+When removing or adding a new container, the width of the others will adjust accordingly.

 Align the content of the container by selecting top, center or bottom in the Vertical alignment setting.